kyamatown/ICS414-SE2---Calendar-Project---TeamPickledWatermelon/README.md

 #### Creating Events

 Here is an example of two successful submissions of events after going through a few test cases.
 We will use these as examples for the export and import features.
+When entering a location, autocomplete will show the top five matches to what the user is typing.
+The user must select the result they want if they want to commit a location and coordinates to the event listing.
+Leaving a typed only input will not register a location.
+Online events can be made by typing in Online and not selecting an event.
+This will leave location blank with no GEO entry.
+Online events with GEO attributed to the user's location will be added later.

 ![test01](images/test01.png)